Multilateral banks are key to financing the fight against global warming. Here is how they work

 As climate change leads to a seemingly endless stream of weather disasters around the world, countries are struggling to adapt to the new reality.
 Preparing to better withstand hurricanes, floods, heat waves, droughts and wildfires will take hundreds of billions of dollars.

-And then there is confronting the root cause of climate change—the burning of fossil fuels like coal, gasoline and oil—by transitioning to clean energies like wind and solar.
+And then there is confronting the root cause of climate change — the burning of fossil fuels like coal, gas and oil — by transitioning to clean energies like wind and solar.

 That will take trillions of dollars.

-Enter climate finance, a general term that means different things to different people but boils down to: paying for projects to adapt to and combat the cause of climate change.
-Financing related to climate change is especially important for developing countries, which don’t have the same resources or access to credit that rich countries do.
+Enter climate finance, a term for how to pay for projects to adapt to and combat the cause of climate change.
+It’s especially important for developing countries, which don’t have the same resources or access to credit that rich countries do.

 International mega banks, funded by taxpayer dollars, are the biggest, fastest-growing source of climate finance for the developing world.
 Called multilateral development banks because they get contributions from various countries, there are only a handful of these banks in the world, the World Bank the largest among them.

-How these banks allocate resources are some of the weightiest decisions made in defining how poorer nations can respond to climate change.
-They were a key reason why, in 2022, the world met a goal countries had set in 2009 to supply developing nations with $100 billion annually to address climate change.
+The banks were a key reason why, in 2022, the world met a goal countries had set in 2009 to supply developing nations with $100 billion annually to address climate change.

-At the annual U.N. climate conference that opens Monday in Azerbaijan, global leaders are expected to discuss how to generate trillions of dollars for climate finance in the years to come.
+At the annual U.N. climate conference that opens Monday in Azerbaijan, global leaders are expected to discuss how to generate trillions of dollars for climate finance.
 The nonprofit research group Climate Policy Initiative estimates the world needs about five times the current annual amount of climate financing to limit warming to 1.5 C (2.7 degrees F) since the late 1800s.
 Currently, global average temperatures are about 1.3 C (2.3 degrees F) higher.

 A new goal needs to reach higher and hold institutions and governments accountable to their promises, said Tim Hirschel-Burns, an expert at Boston University’s Global Development Policy Center.

-“The core of it is getting a goal that is going to catalyze the actions that fills the really significant climate finance gap that developing countries face, which is much bigger than $100 billion,” he said.
+“The core of it is getting a goal that is going to catalyze the actions that fills the really significant climate finance gap,” he said.

-As the international community has come to accept the reality of climate change, the debate has shifted to the question of where the money to fund the energy transition will come from, said Dharshan Wignarajah, director of Climate Policy Initiative’s London-based office.
+The debate has also shifted to the question of where the money will come from, said Dharshan Wignarajah, director of Climate Policy Initiative’s London-based office.

-“The question is not ‘are we going to transition?’, but ‘how quickly can we engineer the transition?’” said Wignarajah, who helped lead the climate talks, called the Conference of Parties, when the United Kingdom was host in 2021.
-“That has forced finance to be ever-more prominent at the COP discussions, because ultimately it comes down to who pays.”
+“Ultimately it comes down to who pays,” said Wignarajah, who helped lead the climate talks, called the Conference of Parties, when the United Kingdom was host in 2021.
+“That has forced finance to be ever-more prominent at the COP discussions.”

 Developing countries most dependent on multilateral banks